EslamA99/Linear-and-Logistic-Regression/README.md

 # Linear-and-Logistic-Regression
-Linear and Logistic Regression algorithms from scratch Description of task is in Description folder
+Linear and Logistic Regression algorithms from scratch.
+Description of task is in Description folder